freyste/freyste.github.io/_posts/2020-5-31-30dayCooking.md

 ![_config.yml]({{ site.baseurl }}/images/30dayview.png)

-Over these past few months of quarantine I’ve really missed traveling and decided to take on a personal challenge to make food from around the world for 30 days over the month of May.
+These past few months of quarantine I’ve really missed traveling and decided to take on a personal challenge to make food from around the world for the 31 days of May.

 My favorite part of this experience was finding some great foreign markets around San Francisco that sold the more rare ingredients needed.
-It's good to know where one can get a pound of garam masala in San Francisco for the price of a 8 oz jar at Whole Foods.
+It's good to know where one can get a pound of garam masala in San Francisco for the price of an 8 oz jar at Whole Foods.

 The worst part of this experience was all of dishes.